CircuitVerse/Interactive-Book/docs/bool2.md

 =AB'C+D // Final expression
 ```

-As an exercise to the reader, complete the truth table to show that they are logically equivalent.
+An exercise to you: Complete the truth table, and prove they are logically equivalent.

 ## Undefined Input & Don't Cares
-The definition of a "Don't care" is a combination of input values that is not known, and could be either `0` or `1`.
-For the purposes of variable simplification, we would choose the greedy approach of picking between {`0`, `1`} such that the simplified expression has less terms.
+"Don't care" is defined as the combination of the input values which are not known, they could either be `1` or `0`, and for the simplification of variable- We would choose between {`1`, `0`} such that the expression which is simplified has less number of terms.

-Let's consider the following truth-table:
+Consider the following truth table:

 | F(AB)| A | B |
 | :----: |:-:| :-:|